flashmob/go-guerrilla/README.md

 As always, the bottleneck today is the network and secondary storage.
 It's highly probable that in the near future, secondary storage will become so fast that the I/O bottleneck will not be an issue.
 Prices of Solid State Drives are dropping fast, their speeds are rapidly increasing.
-So if I/O bottleneck would disappear, it will be replaced by a new bottleneck, the CPU.
+So if the I/O bottleneck would disappear, it will be replaced by a new bottleneck, the CPU.

 To prepare for the CPU bottleneck, we need to be able to scale our software to multiple cores.
 Since PHP runs in a single process, it can only run on a single core.
 Sure, it would have been possible to use fork(), but that can get messy and doesn't play well with libevent.
 Also, it would have been possible to start an instance for each core and use a proxy to distribute the traffic to each instance, but that would make the system too